-Counselling shifts and adapt to your needs, which do change over time.
+Counselling shifts and adapts to your needs, which do change over time.
 From repairing your relationship to supporting the start of a whole new life, understand that as your needs change, so do your goals and supports.
 I am here to support you and guide you to feel happy, confident and empowered to live your life fully.

 Are We Getting Anywhere?

 Taking the time for reflection and monitoring your progress is an important part of counselling and development.
 It’s so easy to forget all the good things when one bad thing comes along.

 Take on board the additional concepts below to make your counselling sessions easier and rewarding.
-You see, the better I can help you, the easier it is for you to get back the fun, happy loving relationship you desire!
+You see, the better I can help you, the easier it is for you to get back the fun, happy, and loving relationship you desire!

 Have the Right Attitude